arjunguha/compsci220-scala/website/reading/map/index.md

 Perhaps what means for a function to be `map`-like is that these two identities must hold.

-We won't answer this question in this class, since that would take take us into the realm of [category theory].
+We won't answer this question in this class, since that would take us into the realm of [category theory].
 But, you should realize that we can define `map` for any sort of container.